DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/setup_en.md

 ## Items file

-Similarly, every multiworld you join should be done with a fresh `kirby_air_ride_items.json` file.
-This is created by the client automatically when first connecting to a server, and is located in the root of your archipelago install folder.
+**Similarly, every multiworld you join should be done with a fresh `kirby_air_ride_items.json` file!** This is created by the client automatically when first connecting to a server, and is located in the root of your archipelago install folder.
 It is needed by the client to keep track of items properly.
 You should never need to look at the contents or edit it manually.

 **IMPORTANT:**

-This file will need to be moved or deleted before joining a new multiworld server (just as your save file), and always needs to have the same name as above.
+This file will need to be renamed, moved, or deleted before joining a new multiworld server (just as with your save file), and always needs to have the same name as above.
 Ideally, every world you join with a certain save file will also always be tied to the corresponding items file.

+If your items file gets deleted or moved, the client will create a new one with the appropriate data from the server (items received, etc.)

 ## Connecting to a Room